mosomo82/ReMindRAG/README.md

 <details>
 <summary>Code & Steps</summary>

-**Step 1**: Download the LooGLE dataset and our modified dataset, then place them in `eval/database`.
+**Step 1**: Download the LooGLE dataset and our modified dataset, then place them in `eval/database`. （Our modified dataset is available for download at [here](https://drive.google.com/file/d/1gv7rfiuMEVNMABttp6SZLzSJR-sZNfU5/view?usp=sharing).）

 **Step 2**: Download the HuggingFace model [nomic-ai/nomic-embed-text-v2-moe](https://huggingface.co/nomic-ai/nomic-embed-text-v2-moe) and place it in the `./model_cache` directory.